What is NSROC?

 The NSROC Board meets four times a year and holds an annual one day conference.

 NSROC provides an Annual Report as part of its Annual General Meeting held in November each year.
-Go to Minutes section for annual report information and for Minutes of NSROC Board meetings.
+A copy of the latest Annual report is here: NSROC 2019 Annual Report.
 All published reports and reviews generated by NSROC are available on this website.
 Go to Policy or Projects sections to locate this material.

 Access to information held by Councils is provided by them in accordance with the Government Information (Public Access) Act 2009.
 If you are seeking information held by Councils, you should consult the Access to Information section of individual Council’s websites.